Hendrix-CS/csci150/index.md

-If you have significant extenuating circumstances that cause you to miss multiple deadlines, please [come to office hours](byorgey.youcanbook.me) to discuss broader accommodations.
+If you have significant extenuating circumstances that cause you to miss multiple deadlines, please [come to office hours](https://byorgey.youcanbook.me) to discuss broader accommodations.
 I'm happy to be flexible, but it helps to know what you need so I can figure out the best way to help.